beyondessential/tupaia/packages/data-api/README.md

 Note: You must drop the analytics table before uninstalling mvrefresh.

+### Patching MV Refresh

+The best way to ensure the mvrefresh module is up to date is to perform a full reinstallation.
+However, in practice, this isn't always the best option for pushing changes to the mvrefresh in production.
+Since a full reinstallation requires drop and rebuilding the analytics table, which can take up to an hour.

+Instead, we write a patch to apply the latest changes to the production mvrefresh module.
+Patches are created and applied using `db-migrate` (https://db-migrate.readthedocs.io/en/latest/)

+To create a new patch, run:

+`yarn workspace @tupaia/data-api patch-mv-refresh create [version]` - The version argument is optional, and will create a patch against a specific mvrefresh version (more on this below).
+If no `version` argument is provided, the current installed mvrefresh version will be used.

+To apply the patches, run:

+`yarn workspace @tupaia/data-api patch-mv-refresh up [version]` - The version argument is optional, and defaults the same as above.

+#### Patch Versioning

+The patches that an mvrefresh module has had applied are stored in a `migrations` table within the `mvrefresh` schema.
+However, whenever the mvrefresh is reinstalled, this schema gets dropped and re-created, losing a history of its patches.

+This is largely fine, as on re-installation the latest version of `mvrefresh` will be installed, so there's no need to apply any patches.
+However, we need to avoid applying all previous patches when running `patch-mv-refresh up`, as these patches may cause issues or fail against the latest `mvrefresh` schema.

+We avoid this by versioning every patch.
+The patch's version implies that this patch should only be run against an mvrefresh module of that same version.
+When creating a new patch to deploy to production, ensure that the version it is being created with matches the version of the production mvrefresh module (can be checked using `SELECT mv$version()`).

+Patch versions follow a `major_minor_patch` syntax.

 ### Refreshing the Analytics table

 The analytics table will be automatically updated ('refreshed') by the meditrak-server whenever changes come in to the answer, or survey_response tables.
 However, there may be times when you wish to refresh the analytics table yourself.
 To do this you have a couple of options: